 For students with a degree in a subject other than history of art, the one-year, part-time Graduate Certificate in History of Art and Architecture can be used as a conversion course.
-Students who successfully complete the graduate certificate with merit will normally be guaranteed a place on this programme and do not need to provide an admissions exercise.
+Students who successfully complete the graduate certificate with merit will normally be guaranteed a place on this programme.

 A written exercise or sample undergraduate essay is required and applicants may be interviewed.

 Applications are reviewed on their individual merits and your professional qualifications and/or relevant work experience will be taken into consideration positively.
 We actively support and encourage applications from mature learners.